-Processing a JWT inevitably requires comparing known strings to values in the token.
-For example, in checking what the algorithm is, the Unicode string encoding alg will be checked against the member names in the JWT Header to see if there is a matching header parameter name.
-A similar process occurs when determining if the value of the alg header parameter represents a supported algorithm.
+Processing a JWT inevitably requires comparing known strings to values in JSON objects.
+For example, in checking what the algorithm is, the Unicode string encoding alg will be checked against the member names in the JWT Header to see if there is a matching Header Parameter Name.

-Comparisons between JSON strings and other Unicode strings MUST be performed as specified below:
+Comparisons between JSON strings and other Unicode strings MUST be performed by comparing Unicode code points without normalization as specified in the String Comparison Rules in Section 5.3 of [JWS].